EvisHome/Home-Assistant/dashboards/energy/readme.md

 ### Energy Brush Chart

-I am not using this one at the moment, but I tried to combine some of the charts in to this brush chart, so that it would be easier to browse through some days of history.
-It does work, but the usage was so laggy for me that, I dropped it for now.
+This is an alternative for few of the other charts, I am still not sure if I'll include it in to my dashboard, due to some slowness at times.

 * [energy-brush-chart.yaml](energy-brush-chart.yaml)